Shadowhusky/Attention-Based-Image-Captioning/README.md

 The project pulled directly from this repo cannot run directly due to missing files

-Will upload the whole project to online storage in the future, before that this repo is just for learning and references
+Will upload the whole project to online storage in the future, before that this repo is just for learning and referencing

 ### 🚧   In development  🚧